 The overall TOPEX for a Community to maintain a BluePump in such a BlueZone is about US$ 50,- to US$ 100,- per year, or about 2 US$ per family per year.

 It is expected that on average, in a period of 3 to 5 years, the BluePump may need some adjustment.
 There are no regular replacement of spare parts needed as is the case with other handpumps in Africa.

-In the case of a problem with the BluePump, the Community Pump Care Taker (PCT) will report the repair to the DWD and contact the Local Pump Mechanic (LPM) to repair the pump.
+We recommend that in the case of a problem with the BluePump, the Community Caretaker will first report the repair to the DWD before contacting the Regional Pump Mechanic (RPM) to repair the pump.

-This LPM can be as well an "independent" Mechanic, of a "Government" Mechanic, working with or in collaboration with the DWD.
+This RPM can be as well an "independent" Mechanic, of a "Government" Mechanic, working with or in collaboration with the DWD.

 After the RPM has solved the problem, he presents his invoice to the DWD and is paid for his work.
 This is paid by the DWD from the accumulated budget of all contributions of all BluePumps is this system.

 Every RPM has a designated area in which he installs and maintains the BluePumps.
 So he knows the community and the community knows him.
 This builds trust, which is important for a good co-operation.